Image Animation with Perturbed Masks: Experiments

-The metrics are borrowed from related work: \textbf{L1} is the L1 distance between the generated and ground-truth videos. \textbf{Average Key-points Distance (AKD)} measures the average distance between the key-points of the generated and ground-truth videos.
-For the {Tai-Chi-HD} dataset, we use the human-pose estimator of \cite{2016arXiv161108050C}, and for the VoxCeleb dataset we use the facial landmark detector of \cite{2017arXiv170307332B}. \textbf{Missing Key-points Rate (MKR)} measures the percentage of key-points that were successfully detected in the ground-truth video, but were missing in the generated video.
+Multiple metrics are used for evaluation: \textbf{L1} is the L1 distance between the generated and ground-truth videos. \textbf{Average Key-points Distance (AKD)} measures the average distance between the key-points of the generated and ground-truth videos.
+For {Tai-Chi-HD}, we use the human-pose estimator of \cite{2016arXiv161108050C}, and for VoxCeleb, we use the facial landmark detector of \cite{2017arXiv170307332B}. \textbf{Missing Key-points Rate (MKR)} measures the percentage of key-points that were successfully detected in the ground-truth video, but were missing in the generated video.
 The human-pose estimator of \cite{2016arXiv161108050C} outputs for every keypoint an indicator of whether it was successfully detected.
 Using this indicator, we measure MKR for the {Tai-Chi-HD} dataset. \textbf{Average Euclidean Distance (AED)} measures the average Euclidean distance in some embedding space between the representations of the ground-truth and generated videos.
-Following \cite{siarohin2019first}, we employ the feature embedding of \cite{Siarohin_2019_CVPR}. \textbf{Structural Similarity (SSIM)} \cite{wang2004image}: we compare the structural similarity of the ground-truth and generated images. \textbf{Cosine Similarity (CSIM)}: we measure the identity similarity of the generated and ground-truth faces, by comparing the cosine similarity of embedding vectors generated by a face recognition network \cite{deng2019arcface}.
+Following \cite{siarohin2019first}, we employ the feature embedding of \cite{Siarohin_2019_CVPR}. \textbf{Structural Similarity (SSIM)} \cite{wang2004image}: For VoxCeleb, we compare the structural similarity of the ground-truth driving frames and generated images. \textbf{Cosine Similarity (CSIM)}: For VoxCeleb, we measure the identity similarity of the generated and ground-truth source faces, by comparing the cosine similarity of embedding vectors generated by a face recognition network \cite{deng2019arcface}. \textbf{Classification (CLS)}: For {Tai-Chi-HD}, we classify the generated frames using the Detectron2 framework \cite{wu2019detectron2}, and measure the number of frames classified as a person.
+Specifically, we use the X101-FPN COCO instance-segmentation model. \textbf{Intersection Over Union (IOU)}: For {Tai-Chi-HD}, we calculate the IOU of the segmentations of the generated and driving videos.
+The segmentations are generated using the same model we use for classification. \textbf{Facial Expression Similarity (FES)}: For VoxCeleb, we measure the facial expression similarity of generated and driving frames using the FER classifier (\url{https://github.com/justinshenk/fer}), which supports seven different emotions.